 Over the past decade, Louisiana public postsecondary education has undergone a painful transition.
 Prior to this transition period, the infrastructure with respect to faculty, facilities and academic programs remained relatively strong.
 As the infrastructure weakened under the weight of repeated annual and mid-year budget cuts, campuses attempted to maintain existing levels of programs and services.
-Unfortunately, the reality for postsecondary education has been one of doing more with more, to more with less, and finally less with less.
+Unfortunately, the painful transition for postsecondary education has been one of doing more with more, to more with less, and finally less with less.

-In the earlier years of budget cuts, campuses were more able to sustain academic offerings through administrative reorganizations and cuts to services.
+In the earlier years of budget cuts, campuses were more adept to sustain academic offerings and protect their academic core through administrative reorganizations and cuts to services.
 Faced with continued financial shortfalls, the Board of Regents, the systems and the campuses have been forced to revisit academic program offerings with an eye toward streamlining the menu while maintaining the quality of the programs that remain.
 While recent literature has focused on college affordability from the perspective of students and families, program affordability is also an issue for institutions, systems and the Regents.
 Visit www.regents.la.gov/page/619Response for a detailed examination of cost per academic program.

-The Board of Regents' Elevate Louisiana: The New Reality initiative includes several components tied to academic programs.
+The Board of Regents' Elevate Louisiana: Educate and Innovate initiative includes several components tied to academic programs.
 Two of the initiatives are: (1) revision of Regents' approach to program review, elevating the threshold for required low-completer review, and (2) statewide and regional review of all graduate programs.

-The low-completer/program review is designed to ensure that programs on the statewide curriculum inventory (CRIN) are both strategically connected to state and student needs and priorities and sustainable under current and anticipated fiscal constraints.
+The low-completer program review is designed to ensure that programs on the statewide curriculum inventory (CRIN) are strategically connected to state priorities, respond to local/regional workforce needs, and also consider the viability of programs based on student enrollment.
 The Board of Regents manages the public academic program inventory with the goal of providing the education and training opportunities that are needed while both avoiding unnecessary duplication and increasing effectiveness.
-Given the dynamic nature of postsecondary education financing, it is important that the CRIN be reviewed periodically to assess its continued relevance and identify possibilities for refocusing limited faculty resources into more productive areas.
-Through Regents' statewide program reviews in 2009, 2011, 2013 and, 2015, 485 programs were terminated, with many being consolidated and/or absorbed into new or other degree programs.
-During that same time, through individual Board actions from 2008-2015, the Board of Regents approved 165 new programs (not including post-baccalaureate and graduate certificates) and 97 terminations.
+Given the dynamic nature of postsecondary education financing, it is important that the Curriculum Inventory (CRIN) be reviewed periodically to assess its continued relevance and identify possibilities for refocusing limited faculty resources into more productive areas.
+Through Regents' statewide program reviews in 2009, 2011, 2013 and, 2015, 485 programs were terminated, with many being consolidated and/or absorbed into new or other degree programs (not including post-baccalaureate and graduate certificates) and 97 terminations.
+These actions do not include those programs terminated by LCTCS under its constitutional jurisdiction.

 Any program on the CRIN is subject to review.
-Regents' staff identify programs for which a response from the institution is required, triggered primarily by viability thresholds: the average number of awards conferred over the last three years.
+Regents' staff identify programs for which a response from the institution is required, triggered primarily by a viability threshold: the average number of awards conferred over the last three years.
+(See Table 3.2 below.)
 Since 1994, CRIN program reviews had been triggered by the same viability thresholds; however, since the new reality for postsecondary education in Louisiana entails doing less with less, the BoR recently elevated the thresholds to concentrate resources into the more productive program areas and to respond to local/regional workforce needs.
 Science, technology, engineering and mathematics (STEM) degrees are consistently in high demand, more directly related to research and industry needs, and harder to achieve.
-To recognize the challenges inherent in maintaining STEM offerings, STEM programs were held at the previous thresholds while increasing all others.
+To recognize the challenges inherent in maintaining STEM offerings, and the benefits they provide, STEM programs were held at the previous thresholds while increasing all others.

-Table 3.2: Productivity/Viability Thresholds (3-year Average Number of Completers) Degree Level gree Level Productivity Threshold (3-Yr Average) 1994-2017 2017 (non-STEM) Undergraduate Programs (Associate/Bachelor) 8 10 Master/Post-Master/Specialist 5 6 Professional/Doctoral/Post-Doctoral 2 2.5
+Table 3.2: Productivity/Viability Thresholds (3-year Average Number of Completers) Degree Level Productivity Threshold (3-Yr Average) 1994-2017 2017 (non-STEM) Undergraduate Programs (Associate/Bachelor) 8 10 Master/Post-Master/Specialist 5 6 Professional/Doctoral/Post-Doctoral 2 2.5